Hanoi FC: Hải Phòng

 In terms of geographical factors, Hanoi and Hải Phòng are the two largest cities in northern Vietnam, and their rivalry extends beyond football.
 Both clubs are among the most successful in the North, making their confrontations known as the "Northern Derby."

 Portland is another team that consistently poses challenges for Hanoi FC, often playing in an unpleasant manner.
 The matches between the two teams are always intense on the field, reflecting the fierce rivalry among their fans.
 The peak of this rivalry was in the 2016 V.League season, when Hanoi won the championship, edging out Hải Phòng, which was a highly competitive team at that time.

 Matches between the teams are often marked by flares, a specialty of Hải Phòng's supporters.
 In the 2017 season, Hải Phòng was disciplined for causing disturbances in their match against Hanoi during the 6th round of the V.League, resulting in a ban on fans attending away games.
 In the second leg of that season, a "rain" of flares and water bottles were thrown at My Dinh Stadium (due to Hang Day Stadium's renovation).
 The VFF Disciplinary Committee subsequently banned Hai Phong fans from away games at the end of the first leg.

 In the 2018 season, Hải Phòng was fined a record amount of over 300 million VND by the VFF Disciplinary Committee for setting off flares.
 However, by the 6th round of the 2019 V.League, a significant number of flares were again burned.
-Mr. Tran Anh Tu, Chairman of the Board and General Director of VPF, remarked that the match between Hanoi and Hải Phòng had "the most firecrackers ever" he had witnessed.
+Mr. Tran Anh Tu, chairman of the board and General Director of VPF, remarked that the match between Hanoi and Hải Phòng had "the most firecrackers ever" he had witnessed.
 Mr. Vu Xuan Thanh, Head of the VFF Disciplinary Committee, noted that Hải Phòng fans had brought boxes of flares into the stadium.

 Over more than a decade of confrontations in the V.League, Hải Phòng and Hanoi FC have each scored 63 goals against each other.
-Striker Hoang Vu Samson of Hanoi FC is the highest scorer in this rivalry with 12 goals.
-The intense nature of each match has turned the "Northern Derby" into a crucial and exciting fixture of the V.League, representing a rare true derby in the national championship.
+Striker Hoang Vu Samson of Hanoi FC is the highest scorer in this fixture with 12 goals.

-On the other hand, it is worth noting that matches between Hải Phòng and the other two Hanoian clubs (Công An Hà Nội and Thể Công - Viettel) doesn't occur such instances.
-This proves that Hải Phòng doesn't have a full rivalry against Hanoi football, that rivalry is solely with the purple side of Hanoi.
+On the other hand, it is worth noting that matches between Hải Phòng and the other two Hanoian clubs (Công An Hà Nội and Thể Công - Viettel) do not experience the same crowd trouble.
+Demonstrating that Hải Phòng rivalry sits mostly with the purple side of Hanoi.